kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 ### kyma-project/cli

+A release of `cli` consists of:
+* bumping the code to a release tag/branch
+* creating artifacts (cli binaries and source code archives)
+* github release with automated changelog generation

+First the current code is pinned in a release branch.
+Then the Kyma version is updated to test the integration with the latest Kyma version.
+Finally cli is released via a git tag which triggers a Github release.

+#### Steps for new major minor

+>**NOTE:** This point applies only to new major and minor versions and not for new release candidates such as rc2 when already having rc1.

 1. After making sure that Kyma is released, create a release branch in the `cli` repository.
 The name of this branch should follow the `release-x.y` pattern, such as `release-0.9`.

     ```bash
     git fetch upstream
-    git checkout -b $RELEASE_NAME upstream/master
+    git checkout -b {RELEASE_NAME} upstream/master
+    git push upstream {RELEASE_NAME}
     ```

+#### Steps for new release candidate

-    >**NOTE:** This point applies only to new major and minor versions.
+>**NOTE:** This point applies for new release candidates such as rc1, rc2 and the final version.

 2. Ensure that the `KYMA_VERSION` variables on `Makefile` and `.goreleaser.yml` file from the `cli` repository on the release branch contains the latest Kyma version that you just released.

-3. Push the branch to the `cli` repository.

-4. Create a PR to `cli/release-x.y`.
+3. Create a PR to `cli/release-x.y`.
 This triggers the presubmit job for `cli`.

-5. After merging the PR, create a tag on the release branch that has the same version name as Kyma.
+4. After merging the PR, create a tag on the release branch that has the same version name as Kyma.
 If you define a release candidate version, a pre-release is created.

     ```bash
-    git tag -a $RELEASE_VERSION -m "Release $RELEASE_VERSION"
+    git tag -a {RELEASE_VERSION} -m "Release {RELEASE_VERSION}"
-    git push upstream $RELEASE_VERSION
+    git push upstream {RELEASE_VERSION}
     ```

+   where {RELEASE_VERSION} could be e.g. `1.4.0-rc1`, `1.4.0-rc2` or `1.4.0`.

-4. Pushing the tag triggers the postsubmit job that creates the GitHub release.
+5. Pushing the tag triggers the postsubmit job that creates the GitHub release.
 Validate if the release is available under [releases](https://github.com/kyma-project/cli/releases).